-Only Honeymoon Junior Suites are adults only; all others can fit a baby’s crib, and the Ocean Junior Suites, Superior Rooms and Junior Suites can sleep can fit an extra bed.
-Bigger families should book interconnecting Prestige and Ocean Junior Suites.
+Only Sunset Junior Suites are adults only; all others can fit a baby’s crib, and the Ocean Junior Suites, Deluxe Rooms and Junior Suites can sleep can fit an extra bed.
+Bigger families should book a Family Suite.

-There are two kids’ clubs at the hotel; Play for 3 to 11 year olds, and Studio 17 for 12 to 17 year olds.
-Both are open 9am to 10pm, daily.
+There is one kids’ clubs at the hotel; Play is for 3 to 11 year olds.
+It's open 9.30am to 9.30pm, daily.
 As well as trips to the sand pit and playground, the expert staff at Play organise mosaic-making classes, face painting, crab hunting on the beach and lots of arts and crafts activities for you to take home and put on the fridge.
-Studio 17 has table tennis and offers music lessons, dance classes and other sports around the resort.

 Protected from the trade winds by Le Morne mountain, the calm, rip-free beach is perfect for small swimmers.
 As well as watersports, tennis and beach volleyball, the hotel hosts daily activities for kids of all ages.
 Over-eights can unwind after an action-packed day with a wrap or massage in the spa.

 Children are welcome in all of the restaurants and bars at any time.
 Although none have a special kids menu, the chefs are happy to heat up baby food and milk, and all have highchairs.

 Babysitting is available 24 hours a day (must be booked a day in advance and there’s a three-hour minimum).
 Prices vary: 8am–6pm is costs MUR300 for three hours, 6pm–11pm it’s MUR600, and 11pm–8am it’s MUR900 (prices exclude the babysitter’s taxi fees).